Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 Action research, randomized controlled trials, social, behavioral, health and human sciencesAbstract

-This editorial argues that experimental action research is more suitable than randomized controlled experimental research for social sciences, nursing, midwifery practice, behavioral, health and humanities.
-Drawing upon philosophical and methodological perspectives from Guba (1981), Lincoln and Guba (1985), Habermas (1987), Gunbayi and Sorm (2018), Whitehead and Schneider (2013), and Gunbayi (2020a, b), the paper critiques the positivist paradigm underlying randomized controlled trials (RCTs) and advocates for action research as a more contextually relevant, participatory, and ethically sound approach.
-The discussion is grounded in an analysis of mixed methods research, social paradigms, and knowledge-constitutive interests, supporting the claim that experimental action research better aligns with the complexities of human-centric disciplines.
+The aim of this editorial is to reveal that experimental action research is more suitable than randomized experimental research for social sciences, nursing, midwifery application, behavioral, health and human sciences.
+In this editorial based on philosophy and methodological perspectives of Guba (1981), Lincoln & Guba (1985), Habermas (1987), Gunbayi & Sorm (2018), Whitehead & Schneider (2013) and Gunbayi (2020a, b) the positivist philosophy underlying RCT’s is criticized, and it is claimed that action research is much more related contextually and appropriate in terms participants and ethics.
+This editorial is based on the analysis of mixed methods research, social paradigms and knowledge constitutive interests and experimental action research and supports the claims that experimental action research is much more suitable for the complexity of human centered disciplines.

 References